transparencyint/CGIP/documentation/architecture-frontend.md

 ### Routers

-Routers are objects that map a certain route (a part of the URL in the browser, after the `#`) to a function of that object.
+Routers are objects that map a certain route (a part of the URL in the browser, after the `#` in older browsers) to a function of that object.
 For example a very basic route looks like this:

     (...)
     routes: {